wesbos/es6-articles/25 - Array.from() and Array.of().md

 sumAll(2,34,23,234,234,234234,234234,2342);
 ```

-If you look at it in the console, you see that we got our numbers added on up for us, too.
+If you look at it in the console, you see that we got our numbers added up for us, too.

-That's pretty common use case where you actually do want to convert your `arguments` object onto an array.
-Again, it is array-ish, because it has a `length`, but it doesn't have any other of methods on it.
+That's a pretty common use case where you actually do want to convert your `arguments` object into an array.
+Again, it is array-ish, because it has a `length`, but it doesn't have any of the other methods on it.

 ### Array.of()